The following adverse reactions are discussed in more detail in the WARNINGS AND PRECAUTIONS section of labeling.

-- Nausea and Vomiting [see WARNINGS AND PRECAUTIONS]
+- Risk for Hypertension [see WARNINGS AND PRECAUTIONS]

 - Hypotension/Orthostatic Hypotension [see WARNINGS AND PRECAUTIONS]